Playing Mastermind with Wordle-like Feedback: Introduction.

-\end{itemize} We introduce `answer set' $P_i$ to represent the set of strings that are potential answers for the codebreaker after $i$ rounds.
-It is easy to see that $P_{i+1} \subset P_i, \ \forall i \in N$. \\ Here is an example to explain the answer set: \begin{itemize} \item For $k = 3,n = 3$, the codebreaker guesses (1,2,3) in the first round and the feedback is (G,G,B), then the answer set $P_1$ would be \{(1,2,1),(1,2,2)\}.
-In the second round, the codebreaker guesses (1,2,2), and if the feedback is (G,G,B), then the answer set $P_2$ would be \{(1,2,1)\}, which means that the answer is (1,2,1). \end{itemize}
+The answer set $P_i$ is a function of the previous guesses and feedback.
+Intuitively, the answer set $P_i$ is the set of words that are still possible to be the secret answers for the codebreaker after $i$ rounds.
+By definition, we have $P_{i+1} \subset P_i, \text{ where } {i \in \mathbb{N}}$. \\ Here is an example to explain the answer set: \begin{itemize} \item For $k = 3,n = 3$, the codebreaker guesses (1,2,3) in the first round and receives the feedback $\pi = $ (G,G,B), then the answer set $P_1$ would be \{(1,2,1),(1,2,2)\}.
+In the second round, the codebreaker guesses (1,2,2) and receives the feedback $\pi = $ (G,G,B), then the answer set $P_2$ would be \{(1,2,1)\}, which means that the answer is (1,2,1).
+The codebreaker finds the answer in 3 rounds then. \end{itemize}